-Merida is stunning colonial city just a few hours from Cancun.
-The city is bright with well-preserved building, amazing Yucatecan foods and luxury resorts.
+Merida is a stunning colonial city just a few hours from Cancun.
+The city is bright with well-preserved buildings, amazing Yucatecan foods, and luxury resorts.

 It’s a small peaceful city that has not been affected by crime or the drug war.
-When you think about Mexico safety Merida is the eptiome of safety.
+When you think about Mexico safety Merida is the epitome of safety.

 Where To Stay In Merida

 Ensconced in a gorgeously gardened pocket of jungle, Hacienda San Jose is one of the Yucatan Peninsula’s best-kept secrets.